 1 An exquisite Archai, bodyless, whose lungs were the motions of stars, exhaled — peering down through the layers of active sentience unto the surging follies of men.

-when not yet all hearts of goodwill had become Sons of Widows,
+1 Now in the time of the reign of Jepherus, when not yet all hearts of goodwill had become Sons of Widows,

-namely what it is that they were, and what it is that they were part of,
+2 a great sweeping urge consumed the credulous folk of Columba such that many a one quested inwardly in concealment concerning themselves with the ancients’ remarkable riddle, namely what it is that they were, and what it is that they were part of,

 3 and many souls thought prosperous in worldly fashion sought depth and conviction of engagement within their allotted lifepaths.

 4 And multitudes of yoga studios sprouted within strip malls.